-A new form of vesicular carrier formed by addition of bile salts into a nonionic surfactant vesicles or niosomes called bilosomes.91 This type of vesicles are mostly preferred for oral vaccines, where the entrapped vaccine is protected from gut environment and enzymes due to presence of bile salts.92 Bile salts has the capability to penetrate the biological membrane, enhancing flexibility of vesicles and making it to penetrate deep layers of skin on topical application.
-Elkomy et al conducted a study where chitosan coated bilosomes were prepared encapsulated with berberine, a alkaloid having anti-rheumatic action.
-This bilosomes showed 83.8% of drug entrapment, enhanced skin permeation, with reduction in paw edema swelling.93 mixture of solid lipid dispersed in an aqueous phase and stabilized by surfactant.
-The lipid phase is solid at room and body temperature.^{94,95} These are colloidal carriers with particle sizes ranging from 50 to 1000 nm, used to improve drug penetration through the skin The presence of solid lipid can prolong the drug release, to get sustain action.
-The lipids used are categorized as the "Generally Recognized As Safe" (GRAS) category.96 The study conducted by Khurana et al,97 reported the potential of meloxicam-loaded solid lipid nanoparticles-loaded gel and evaluated for its penetration and anti-inflammatory potential and found to have a potential to transport the drug to various skin layers with marked anti-inflammatory activity and excellent skin tolerability.97 The use of pure solid lipid in solid lipid nanoparticles tends to crystallize in a perfect crystalline structure after manufacturing, resulting in the expulsion of drugs and relatively low drug loading.
-Nanostructure lipid carriers are the second generation of solid lipid nanoparticles, composed of a liquid lipid along with solid lipid which avoids the formation of perfect crystal lattice which reduces drug expulsion and increases drug loading.98 The incorporation of liquid lipid increases the possibility of efficient entrapment of a drug that is more soluble in liquid lipid.99 These nanoparticles form a monolayered lipid film on the skin which blocks the water evaporation due to the occlusion effect resulting in increased skin hydration which assists drug penetration.100 Sharma et al,101 developed triptolide loaded nanostructured lipid carrier for transdermal application which was evaluated for its encapsulation efficiency and drug loading, found to be $97.15\% \pm 9.46$ and $10.35\% \pm 1.12$, respectively with sustained release of drug and a significant reduction in knee edema in addition to marked anti-inflammatory effect by regulating the levels of TNF- α , IL-1 β , and IL-6, reveled from in vivo studies.
+Solid lipid nanoparticles as the name indicated they are composed of single solid lipid or a mixture of solid lipid dispersed in an aqueous phase and stabilized by surfactant.
+The lipid phase is solid at room and body temperature.
+94,95 These are colloidal carriers with particle sizes ranging from 50 to 1000 nm, used to improve drug penetration through the skin The presence of solid lipid can prolong the drug release, to get sustain action.
+The lipids used are categorized as the "generally recognized as safe" (GRAS) category.
+The study conducted by Khurana et al 7 reported the potential of meloxicamloaded solid lipid nanoparticles-loaded gel and evaluated for its penetration and anti-inflammatory potential and found to have a potential to transport the drug to various skin layers with marked anti-inflammatory activity and excellent skin tolerability.97 The use of pure solid lipid in solid lipid nanoparticles tends to crystallize in a perfect crystalline structure after manufacturing, resulting in the expulsion of drugs and relatively low drug loading.
+Nanostructure lipid carriers are the second generation of solid lipid nanoparticles, composed of a liquid lipid along with solid lipid which avoids the formation of perfect crystal lattice which reduces drug expulsion and increases drug loading.98 The incorporation of liquid lipid increases the possibility of efficient entrapment of a drug that is more soluble in liquid lipid.99 These nanoparticles form a monolayered lipid film on the skin which blocks the water evaporation due to the occlusion effect resulting in increased skin hydration which assists drug penetration.
+100 Gu Y et al developed triptolide loaded nanostructured lipid carrier for transdermal application which was evaluated for its encapsulation efficiency and drug loading, found to be $97.15\% \pm 9.46$ and $10.35\% \pm 1.12$ , respectively with sustained release of drug and a significant reduction in knee edema in addition to marked anti-inflammatory effect by regulating the levels of TNF-α, IL-1β, and IL-6, reveled from in vivo studies.